Plant Profiles 4 min read

 How often should I water my Alocasia?

-What is the best soil for an Alocasia?
+What is the best soil mix for Alocasia?

-The best soil is a chunky aroid mix containing bark, perlite, peat moss, and charcoal.
-This specific blend drains quickly to prevent root rot while retaining enough ambient moisture to keep the sensitive roots hydrated.
+Use a chunky aroid mix: bark, perlite, peat moss, and horticultural charcoal.
+This blend drains fast enough to prevent root rot while holding just enough ambient moisture for the roots.
+Avoid standard potting soil on its own — it compacts and stays wet too long.

-Why does my Alocasia have brown edges on its leaves?
+Why does my Alocasia have brown crispy edges?

-How do I maintain exact humidity for my Alocasia?
+How do I know if my home has enough humidity for Alocasia?